tommytracey/udacity/ai-nano/projects/2-isolation/README.md

 0. Finally, pass the heuristic tests by implementing any heuristic in `custom_score()`, `custom_score_2()`, and `custom_score_3()`.
 (These test cases only validate the return value type -- it does not check for "correctness" of your heuristic.)
 You can see example heuristics in the `sample_players.py` file.

-### Tournament

-The `tournament.py` script is used to evaluate the effectiveness of your custom heuristics.
-The script measures relative performance of your agent (named "Student" in the tournament) in a round-robin tournament against several other pre-defined agents.
-The Student agent uses time-limited Iterative Deepening along with your custom heuristics.

-The performance of time-limited iterative deepening search is hardware dependent (faster hardware is expected to search deeper than slower hardware in the same amount of time).
-The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uses Iterative Deepening and the improved_score heuristic defined in `sample_players.py`.
-Your goal is to develop a heuristic such that Student outperforms ID_Improved.
-(NOTE: This can be _very_ challenging!)

-The tournament opponents are listed below.
-(See also: sample heuristics and players defined in sample_players.py)

-- Random: An agent that randomly chooses a move each turn.
-- MM_Open: MinimaxPlayer agent using the open_move_score heuristic with search depth 3
-- MM_Center: MinimaxPlayer agent using the center_score heuristic with search depth 3
-- MM_Improved: MinimaxPlayer agent using the improved_score heuristic with search depth 3
-- AB_Open: AlphaBetaPlayer using iterative deepening alpha-beta search and the open_move_score heuristic
-- AB_Center: AlphaBetaPlayer using iterative deepening alpha-beta search and the center_score heuristic
-- AB_Improved: AlphaBetaPlayer using iterative deepening alpha-beta search and the improved_score heuristic

 ## Submission